Multi-tenant SaaS gym management platform built for the Nigerian market

 My Role

 Paystack integration uses a per-gym subaccount model.
 When a gym owner sets up payment settings, the platform calls the Paystack API to create a subaccount linked to their bank account.
-From that point, all member payments go into the subaccount with a commission split processed at the transaction level.
+From that point, all member payments go into the subaccount with a commission split at the transaction level.

 Key Decisions